UPCOMING COURSES/events AT KINKELL STUDIOS:

 Looking at da Vinci’s flying machines, his notebooks, drawings and ideas.
 The course includes drawing skills and working with a range of different media in 2D and 3D from charcoal and clay to wire and wooden sticks, working individually and as a team when discussing ideas and problem solving.
 The outcome will be a set of working drawings and sketches, a maquette and a larger construction in wire.

-February half term, Monday 11 & Tuesday 12th February, 9.00-4pm*
+February half term, 11 & 12th February 2018, 9.00-4pm*

 *Extension 4-5.30pm for late pick up £10/child

-Age range: 8-12 years old (siblings can also be considered at a reduced rate), small class sizes from 5-10 childre1
+Age range: 8-12 years old (small class sizes from 5-10 children)